-States that have abolished or limited the nolle prosequi have inappropriately removed a tool which prosecutors have relied on since before the founding of America.
-In practice, states that have abolished the nolle prosequi behave similarly to states that require leave of court because a motion to dismiss is required and also requires the court’s approval.
+States that have abolished or limited the nolle prosequi have inappropriately removed a tool that [BBS 6.2.2] prosecutors have relied on since before the founding of America.
+In practice, states that have abolished the nolle prosequi behave similarly to states that require leave of court prior to a nolle prosequi entry [RB 14.1] because a motion to dismiss [RB 14.3(f)] also requires the court’s approval.
 States that have limited the nolle prosequi to specific situations also behave similarly to states that require leave of court because a motion to dismiss is required for in any unspecified circumstances.
 Both of these categories accordingly have the same benefits and shortcomings as states that have given judges the ability to curtail the prosecutor’s nolle prosequi power.

 B. The Ideal Balance of Power Between Judges and Prosecutors

 All states recognize that there are certain situations where the entry of a nolle prosequi is inappropriate, and an ideal balance would also recognize these limitations.
-Judges must be able to intervene if the prosecutor’s discretion to nolle prosequi is deemed unconstitutional.
-This also means that judges must be impowered to protect defendant’s rights.
-To ensure that no individual defendants are not injured or improperly benefit from inappropriate exercise prosecutorial discretion, judges must be able to intervene if there is undisputed evidence of corruption.
-Judges should not, however, be impowered to intervene in instances of “scandalous behavior,” as any ability to do so might invite inappropriate judicial encroachment into the power of the Executive Branch.
+Judges must be able to intervene if the prosecutor’s use of [RB 14.1] nolle prosequi is deemed unconstitutional.
+This also means that judges must be impowered to protect defendants’ [BBS 7.4] rights.
+To ensure that no individual defendant is [BBS 5.3 – subject/verb agreement] not injured or improperly benefits from inappropriate exercise prosecutorial discretion, judges must be able to intervene if there is undisputed evidence of corruption.
+Judges should not, however, be impowered to intervene in instances of “scandalous behavior,” as any ability to do so might invite inappropriate judicial encroachment into the power of the executive branch.

 As elected representatives, however, the prosecutors should have full autonomy outside of these limited exceptions to decide when to nolle prosequi.
 Allowing prosecutors discretion is consistent with the historical use of the nolle prosequi.
 Broad discretion to nolle prosequi would also be consistent with the amount of prosecutorial discretion allowed during other stages of litigation.
 Many states already give prosecutors this appropriate amount of discretion.